rjspencer/docs/theming.md

 Recommended blocks: ActivityStreamView, BlogView
 Recommended pages: ActivityStreamList, BlogList

+### if:StoreItemCanBeDownloadedForFree
+Check to see if the store item can be downloaded for free

+Recommended block: StoreItemView

+### if:StoreItemCanBeSold
+Check to see if the store item is being sold

+Recommended block: StoreItemView

+### if:StoreItemCanNamePrice
+Check to see if the store item supports naming a price

+Recommended block: StoreItemView

+### if:StoreItemIsOnSale
+Check to see if the store item is on sale or not

+Recommended block: StoreItemView

+### if:StoreItemIsPhysical
+Check to see if the store item is a physical good (instead of a digital good)

+Recommended block: StoreItemView

+### if:StoreItemIsSoldOut
+Check to see if the store item is sold out or not

+Recommended block: StoreItemView

 ### if:UserBelongsToFansiteTier
 Checks to see if the user is logged in and belongs to a specific tier in a fansite